BUREAU OF PUBLIC SECRETS

 Situationist International Anthology

-The Situationist International Anthology presents a rich variety of articles, leaflets, graffiti, and internal documents, ranging from the situationists’ early experiments in psychogeography to their lucid analyses of the Watts riot, the Vietnam War, the Prague Spring, the Chinese “Cultural Revolution,” and other crises and upheavals of the sixties.
+The SI Anthology is the most comprehensive and accurately translated collection of situationist writings in English.
+It presents a rich variety of articles, leaflets, graffiti, and internal documents, ranging from the situationists’ early experiments in “psychogeography” to their lucid analyses of the Watts riot, the Vietnam War, the Prague Spring, the Chinese “Cultural Revolution,” and other crises and upheavals of the sixties.

 The Society of the Spectacle (Guy Debord)